 Navigating Recruitment Compliance in HR: A Guide

 Recruitment compliance, a cornerstone of any successful Human Resources (HR) department, involves adhering to laws and regulations during the hiring process.
-This integral function safeguards both the employer and potential employees, ensuring fairness, privacy, and equal opportunity.

 Understanding the Significance of Recruitment Compliance